seanli1988/petclinic/README.md

-# Deploy AI powered PetClinic on Azure Container Apps
+# Deploy AI powered PetClinic with telemetry on Azure Container Apps

-This is a quickstart that shows you deploy PetClinic App powered by OpenAI on Azure Container Apps.
+This is a quickstart that shows you deploy PetClinic App powered by OpenAI on Azure Container Apps, with OpenTelemetry enabled to collect and read logs and traces in Azure Monitor Application Insights.

 ## Prerequisites